Gidgidonihah/.gittemplate/README.md

 ### Local setup
 1. Clone a repo of your choosing
+1. Copy the runner (pre-commit) hook into your .git/hooks directory in your repo
-1. Copy each hook into the .git/hooks directory in your repo
+1. Copy each additionaly hook you wish to use into the .git/hooks directory in your repo
 1. If you choose to use the flake8 hook, install and setup

     ```bash